Gautam7702/GARNNs/README.md

 ## Notes:

 - **File Locations**: The code provided assumes specific file paths for data storage.
 Make sure the file writing and reading operations have the necessary permissions and file paths set correctly.
-- **Experiment Configuration**: Experiment-specific data (such as number of generations, mutation rates, population sizes) may need adjustment based on specific requirements.
+- **Experiment Configuration**: Experiment-specific data (such as number of generations, mutation rates, and population sizes) may need adjustment based on specific requirements.
 - **Customization**: Modify parameters, neural network structures, and algorithmic behaviors as needed for experimentation or improvement.